-Created in 2003 by an Act of Congress, the Museum is actively collecting historical artifacts, documents, photographs, audio recordings, moving images, books, and visual arts.
-Thirteen years in the making, the museum says it will open its doors September 24, 2016
+Created in 2003 by an Act of Congress, the Museum actively collects historical artifacts, documents, photographs, audio recordings, moving images, books, and visual arts.
+Thirteen years in the making, the museum opened its doors in September, 2016.

 The visual arts collection concentrates on works created by and about African Americans, presenting history through the lens of the African American artist, as well as non-black artists.
 The Ernest C. Withers (1922-2007) photographs feature historical moments and cultural subjects.